sbazaz/uldaq/README.md

   cd libuldaq-x.x.x

-- Run the following commands to build and the package
+- Run the following commands to build and install the library

    ./configure & make

    sudo make install